 Security guards are a good option for many businesses.
 They are a reassuring physical presence and a deterrent to those who might become violent.
 Hiring security guards can be costly, but there are other options such as remote video guarding or virtual guarding, which can work well for many businesses.

-Cloud video surveillance can provide a technological answer to a business problem.
+Cloud video security can provide a technological answer to a business problem.
 Security monitoring not only enables you to keep an eye on what’s happening on the shop floor or in the office space, but it also gives you the facility to record evidence.
 Cameras can be set to watch blind spots, outside areas, and potential hotspots for trouble, such as the point of sale or customer service desks.

 In terms of spotting violent incidents arising from those inside the company, security cameras can also help identify bullying, harassment, and violence, as well as other negative behavior among employees.